 She has volunteered with various women’s aid organisations and this has uplifted her in many ways.
 She hopes that she will be able to do good for the wider community by being part of The Pixel Project team.

 Su-Ann is a freelance editor-writer-virtual assistant with a background in marketing, events and business development.
 Now a glorified homebody to a pair of young twins, she hopes her passion for multitasking, research and excel sheets enables her to contribute to the Pixel Project’s cause.

 She enjoys juggling many hats; from being a homemaker, volunteering at community playgroups which allow fellow fulltime mothers to recharge and reconnect, to helping out at a local clinic as part of its administrative arm.

-Jerusha is based in Kuala Lumpur, Malaysia and currently works full time in the Fast Moving Consumer Goods (FMCG) industry.
+Jerusha is based in Penang, Malaysia and currently works full time in the education sector.
 She is a graduate of the Chartered Institute of Management Accountants (CIMA) professional body.
 She is a volunteer with The Pixel Project and assists in managing its bookkeeping.